MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/AppIdTagging/deploy-appid-tagging-policies.md

 ## Deploy AppId Tagging Policies with MEMCM

-Custom AppId Tagging policies can deployed via MEMCM using the [deployment task sequences](/deployment/deploy-windows-defender-application-control-policies-with-memcm.md#deploy-custom-wdac-policies-using-packagesprograms-or-task-sequences), policies can be deployed to your managed endpoints and users.
+Custom AppId Tagging policies can deployed via Configuration Manager using the [deployment task sequences](/deployment/deploy-windows-defender-application-control-policies-with-memcm.md#deploy-custom-wdac-policies-using-packagesprograms-or-task-sequences), policies can be deployed to your managed endpoints and users.

 ### Deploy AppId Tagging Policies via Scripting